 Case Study #5 – Put Them In Business

-Nothing builds a great relationship like doing someone a favor at the right moment.
+Nothing builds a great relationship like helping a small business owner at the right moment.
 This is something you need to keep in mind when you’re approving credit and handling escalated customer service requests from small accounts.
 These moments can shape relationships.

 This is particularly true if you’re serving one of the following three industries:

-- “Revolving Door” industries where many small firms enter and exit (building trades!)
+- “Revolving Door” industries where small firms enter and exit (construction companies!)

 - Cyclical industries which go through a nasty down cycle on a regular basis